-It is proposed that the BCF Executive Group is the forum where decisions on the application of risk pool funding from either pool, is made.
+It is proposed that the BCF Executive Group is the forum where decisions on the application of risk pool funding for either pool is made.

 Risk is attributable to the scheme commissioner pro rata to the proportion of that scheme commissioned.
 This is to reflect where the levers for change and control sit.